chipzoller/hugo-clarity/README.md

 Most images in Hugo Clarity are loaded [lazy](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes) and [asynchronously](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decoding) to improve site speed.
 Images that are not loaded in this manner include the site's logo.

+Images, whether used within Markdown content or using parameters like `featureImage` or `thumbnail`, can be local or remote images.
+Remote images (starting with `http...`) will automatically be downloaded, stored and optimized by Hugo Clarity, so that the finished site will only serve local images.

 #### Organizing page resources

 By default, Hugo Clarity assumes that page resources -- images and other related files -- are stored in the `static` or `assets` directories.
 Alternatively, you can opt-in to using [Hugo page bundles](https://gohugo.io/content-management/page-bundles/) by setting the `usePageBundles` option to `true` in your site parameters.
 Using this method, you keep a post's assets in the same directory as the post itself.